NannyML/nannyml/docs/quick.rst

 Estimating Performance without Targets
 ======================================

-NannyML can estimate the performance on a Machine Learning model in production without access to its :term:`Target`.
+NannyML can estimate the performance on a machine learning model in production without access to its :term:`Target`.
 For more details, see :ref:`performance-estimation`.

 .. code-block:: python